-The attorney representing longtime Hoboken politico Frank Raia in a high profile vote-by-mail fraud case has made a number of requests of the federal government in a pre-trial motion filing, which includes seeking the names of government informants.
+The attorney representing longtime Hoboken politico Frank Raia in a federal vote-by-mail fraud case has made a number of requests to the government in a pre-trial motion filing, which includes seeking the names of their informants.

 By John Heinis/Hudson County View

 “Defendant believes that various informants were used by the government in conducting its investigation, and that some of these persons are not merely informants, but witnesses.
 With respect to each informant, defendant requests disclosure of his or her name and last known address so that a request for an interview can be made,” Raia’s attorney, Alan Zegas, wrote in a February 19th omnibus motion.

 “Such disclosure is vital to the protection of defendant’s rights at trial.
 This is particularly so here because the informants involved may be critical witnesses to certain events alleged by the government to be criminal.”